KV-4102/RAG-Qdrant-Bedrock-Integration/README.md

 **Retrieval Augmented Generation System using Qdrant and LLAMA2 on Bedrock**

 This project implements a retrieval augmented generation system utilizing Qdrant for retrieval and LLAMA2 on Bedrock for text generation.
-It uses the Anferico BERT model for text embeddings.
+It uses a Large Sentence BERT model for text embeddings.

 **Installation**